Why The Apocryphal Gospels Pale In Comparison to the 4 True Gospels

 If the writers of the gospels gave us true history, Jesus was a not only a good man but the ideal man.
 He claimed to have eternal origins and the very authority of God himself.
 But that is precisely the all-important question: Did they tell the truth?
 In other words, are the gospels true?
 Do they really give us an historical account of this Jesus upon whom Christianity is founded?
 Are the gospels good history, or are they so embellished as to consign them to mythology or historical-fiction?
 Skeptics like Dr. Scott DeGregorio ascribe to the latter view, as do many other scholars such as the well-known Bart Ehrman of UNC Chapel Hill.
 But in the opposing corner, a host of Ph.D. historians and other kinds of scholars confidently assert that the gospels are true history and present an accurate account of the risen Jesus who claimed to be the prophesied Messiah, Savior and Lord, etc.

-What we can learn about the Companions' versions from the San'aa manuscripts and the hadith
+What we can learn about the Companions' versions from the San'aa manuscripts and ahadith

 In this article we will go deep into what I am calling the ‘philosophy of paper trails’.
 In specific, we will attempt to identify the history of the sacred text known as the Qur’an.
 We will do this by examining the text of the Qur’an itself as well as extra-Qur’anic Muslim sources such as the hadith and the tafsir, or Islamic commentaries.
 We also make use of scholarly, peer-reviewed sources such as Proquest and the Journal of Qur’anic Studies, popular online sources such as Wikipedia, and lesser-known but still credible articles that I had at my disposal.
 The questions we will ask and attempt to answer are not novel: Have the texts of the Qur’an been perfectly preserved since their initial emergence into 7th century Arabia, in the first century A.H. and to the present time?
 This article will argue no.

-*The entire article can be downloaded here at the end of Read More .
+*The entire article (16 pages) can be downloaded at the end of this condensed version.
 Also see Scribal Changes in the Qur'an.

 The Historical Reliability of the Writings of Luke the Historian